-The Group Center comprises 27.2% of ČSOB group's assets and 7.0% of its liabilities.
+The Group Center comprised 23.5% of ČSOB group's assets and 6.9% of its liabilities as at the 2013 year end.
 The segment comprises of the following:

-- Interest charge on capital provided to subsidiaries which are a part of the corporate and retail/SME segment. - The results of the reinvestment of free equity of ČSOB. - · The results of operations of non-banking subsidiaries. - · Asset-liability management (ALM). - · Income and expenses not directly attributable to other segments and eliminations. - · Net gains on disposal of participations in ČSOB Pojišťovna and ČSOB AM/IS (only in 2012).
+- Interest charge on capital provided to subsidiaries which are a part of the Specialised banking segment. - The results of the reinvestment of free equity of ČSOB. - Asset-liability management (ALM). - Income and expenses not directly attributable to other segments and eliminations. - Net gains on disposal of participations in ČSOB Pojišťovna and ČSOB AM/IS (only in 2012).